Antenastyle/Testing-Project/LearningReflection/01_LearningReflection.md

 ## 4. Which IDE (Visual Code or Atom or else) have you used to edit files?
-- I used Visual Studio Code with the Auto-Open Markdown Preview extension to see the final result of the markdown files.
+- I used Visual Studio Code with the Auto-Open Markdown Preview extension to see the final result of the markdown files because it's the IDE that I use the most to program and make all my daily work.